uncatcrea/wp-appkit/README.md

 # WP-AppKit
-WP-AppKit is an open source WordPress plugin to **build mobile applications connected to WordPress**.
-Applications are created with HTML, CSS and JavaScript (thanks to the Cordova/PhoneGap technology).
+WP-AppKit is an open source WordPress plugin to **build PWA and mobile applications connected to WordPress**.
+Applications are created with HTML, CSS and JavaScript.
 Developers, you can extend and customize applications using our API.

 > Get Started: [all you need to know to get your first app up and running](http://uncategorized-creations.com/wp-appkit/doc/getting-started/)